SNAP Benefits in Wisconsin: How to Apply and Qualify

 How to Apply for SNAP Benefits in Wisconsin

-You can apply for Wisconsin SNAP benefits online, in person at your local agency, or by mailing in an application.
+You can apply for Wisconsin SNAP benefits online, in person at a local agency, or by mailing in a paper form.

 Apply Online

-For face-to-face assistance, visit your local county or tribal agency.
-Staff can help you with the application and answer questions you may have about the process or your eligibility.
+If you prefer face-to-face assistance, you can apply at your local income maintenance or tribal agency.
+Staff can help you complete the application and answer any questions you may have about the process.

 Apply By Mail